Nanuet Town Centre

+Shopping mall in New York, U.S.

 Nanuet Town Centre (formerly The Shops at Nanuet) is a lifestyle center located in Nanuet, New York.
 It is located at the intersection of New York State Route 59 and Middletown Road and is also accessible via exit 14 of the New York State Thruway.
 Built on the site of the former Nanuet Mall, the Shops at Nanuet debuted in 2013.
-As of 2022, the mall currently maintains traditional tenants At Home, Stop & Shop, as well as a Regal Cinemas.
+As of 2025, the mall maintains traditional tenants Stop & Shop, as well as a Regal Nanuet & RPX.

 History

-The original mall opened on November 4, 1969 with the two original anchor stores which were Bamberger's (later became Macy's) and Sears.
+The original mall was built by Homart Development Company.
+It opened on November 4, 1969 with the two original anchor stores which were Bamberger's (later became Macy's) and Sears.
 In 1994, a new wing was built anchored by Abraham & Straus, which became Stern's in 1995.
 When the Stern's brand was phased out in 2001, (with most other stores becoming Macy's stores) the anchor space became Boscov's in 2002, before the latter closed in May 2008 in preparation for the mall's demolition (Simon Property Group owned the Boscov's space while Macy's and Sears owned their respective real estate).

 The mall, which used to be wetlands, had grown to 900000 sqft and encompassed 120 stores in 1999.
 The mall went into decline following the opening of the nearby Palisades Center in March 1998.
 Nearly all of the stores except for Macy's and Sears vacated by early 2011, when Simon unveiled plans to rebuild the mall as The Shops at Nanuet, an outdoor mall featuring shops, restaurants, a fitness center, and a Regal Cinemas movie theater, which opened on November 7, 2013.
 By January 2012, demolition had begun.
 Construction started after the demolition and the new Shops at Nanuet opened on October 10, 2013.